 These questions and many others alike should be the concern of the electorates before heading to the polls in 2023.

-There have been those among the electorates that are not so optimistic about the election stating their reasons to be a loss of confidence in the electoral system and some have said their reason for not being so optimistic about 2023 election is the imbalance in the process leading to the emergence of some candidates as presidential flag bearer of their parties.
+There have been those among the electorates that are not so optimistic about the election stating their reasons to be a loss of confidence in the electoral process and some have said their reason for not being so optimistic about 2023 election is the imbalance in the process leading to the emergence of some candidates as presidential flag bearer of their parties.

 Mr Kola Abiola – Peoples Redemption Party (PRP)